Strategyproof Facility Location with Prediction: Minimizing the Maximum Cost: Conclusion

 \section{Conclusion}

-In this work, we explore the design and analysis of facility location mechanisms under the learning-augmented framework in both the real line and two-dimensional $l_2^p$ metric spaces.
-The focus is on SP mechanisms that approximately optimize the maximum cost, and we parameterize the approximation guarantee of SP mechanisms with respect to the prediction error and quantify their consistency and robustness.
-We study both the real line and the $l_2^p$ metric spaces, and our findings demonstrate that learning-augmented facility location mechanisms can successfully generalize beyond one-dimensional domains.
-Nonetheless, the picture of $l_2^p$ spaces remains incomplete.
-For example, while it is known that no deterministic SP mechanism is $(2-\epsilon)$-consistent and $(1+2^{1/p}-\epsilon)$-robust when $p=2$ \cite{agrawal2022learning}, it is still unclear whether this result holds for general $l_2^p$ spaces.
+In this work, we studied facility location mechanisms within the learning-augmented framework on the real line, on trees, and in two-dimensional \(\ell_2^p\) metric spaces.
+Focusing on SP mechanisms that approximately minimize the maximum cost, we parameterized their approximation guarantees in terms of the prediction error and quantified their consistency and robustness.
+Our results show that learning-augmented facility location mechanisms can be effectively extended beyond one-dimensional domains.

+However, the landscape for \(\ell_2^p\) spaces remains only partially understood.
+For instance, while it is known that when \(p = 2\) no deterministic SP mechanism can be simultaneously \((2-\epsilon)\)-consistent and \((1+2^{1/p}-\epsilon)\)-robust \cite{agrawal2022learning}, it is still unclear whether this limitation extends to general \(\ell_2^p\) spaces.
+It would also be interesting to investigate learning-augmented mechanisms in other metric spaces, such as graphs or higher-dimensional Euclidean (or \(l^p\)) spaces.

+Furthermore, the problem of multi-facility location remains unsolved.
+The conference version of this paper~\cite{ecai2025} discusses this issue and provides a lower bound: no deterministic SGSP mechanism can achieve $(2-\epsilon)$-consistency (for any $\epsilon>0$) while maintaining bounded robustness.
+For SP/GSP mechanisms, the same result holds in the following two deterministic cases: $2$-facility with anonymous mechanisms, and $m$-facility with $m>2$.
+The former is a corollary of~\cite{fotakis2013strategyproof}, where it is proved that for $2$-facility locations without predictions, any deterministic anonymous SP mechanism with a bounded approximation ratio must be the ``two-extreme'' mechanism, which always selects the leftmost and rightmost agents.
+Therefore, if bounded robustness is desired, the two-extreme mechanism is the only possibility, and the prediction can never improve; if one aims to improve consistency, the robustness becomes unbounded.
+The latter case stems from the fact that deterministic strategyproof mechanisms do not admit any bounded approximation ratio for social cost or maximum cost.

+Beyond the theoretical settings considered, several important practical dimensions remain open for future work.
+As noted in the introduction, predictions in real systems are often derived from historical data, which may introduce dynamics not captured by our static model.
+For instance, if agents are aware that their reports can influence future predictions, they may adopt time-dependent strategic behaviors.
+Incorporating such dynamic strategic considerations, alongside other practical constraints like partial participation, noisy location reports, and budget limitations, would bring the model closer to real-world deployment scenarios.
+Investigating the design and performance of learning-augmented mechanisms under these more complex yet realistic assumptions is a compelling direction for further research.

 \paragraph{Acknowledgements.} Hau Chan is supported by the National Institute of General Medical Sciences of the National Institutes of Health [P20GM130461], the Rural Drug Addiction Research Center at the University of Nebraska-Lincoln, and the National Science Foundation under grants IIS:RI \#2302999 and IIS:RI \#2414554.
 The work is supported in part by the Guangdong Provincial/Zhuhai Key Laboratory of IRADS (2022B1212010006) and by Artificial Intelligence and Data Science Research Hub, BNBU, No. 2020KSYS007.
 Chenhao Wang is supported by NSFC under grant 12201049, and by BNBU under grant UICR0400004-24B.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the funding agencies.